xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 .. stop-show-quotes

+"Any man who is really a man must learn to be alone in the midst of others, to think alone for others, and, if necessary, against others."
+**-- Romain Rolland**

 "From [Grothendieck], I have also learned not to take glory in the difficulty of a proof: difficulty means we have not understood.
 The idea is to be able to paint a landscape in which the proof is obvious."